History of the metre: International prototype metre

 Closeup of National Prototype Metre Bar No. 27, made in 1889 by the International Bureau of Weights and Measures (BIPM) in collaboration with Johnson Mattey and given to the United States, which served as the standard for American cartography from 1890 replacing the Committee Meter, an authentic copy of the Mètre des Archives produced in 1799 in Paris, which Ferdinand Rudolph Hassler had brought to the United States in 1805.

-In the late nineteenth century, a new international standard metre, called a "prototype", (Note: The term "prototype" does not imply that it was the first in a series and that other standard metres would come after it: the "prototype" metre was the one that came first in the chain of comparisons, the metre to which all other standards were compared.) was made along with copies to serve as national standards.
+In the late 19th century, a new international standard metre, called a "prototype", (Note: The term "prototype" does not imply that it was the first in a series and that other standard metres would come after it: the "prototype" metre was the one that came first in the chain of comparisons, the metre to which all other standards were compared.) was made along with copies to serve as national standards.
 It was a "line standard": the metre was defined as the distance between two lines marked on the bar, to make any wear at the ends irrelevant.
 When replacing British standard measurements after the burning of parliament, William Simms inaugurated the principle, which inspired Henri Tresca, of marking lines indicating the length of the unit on the neutral plane of the standard.

 The construction was at the limits of technology.
 The bars were made of a special alloy, 90% platinum and 10% iridium, significantly harder than pure platinum, and have a special X-shaped cross section (a "Tresca section", named after French engineer Henri Tresca) to minimise the effects of torsional strain during length comparisons.
 The first castings proved unsatisfactory, and the job was given to the London firm of Johnson Matthey who succeeded in producing thirty bars to the required specification.
 One of these, No. 6, was determined to be identical in length to the mètre des Archives, and was designated the international prototype metre at the first meeting of the CGPM in 1889.
 The other bars, duly calibrated against the international prototype, were distributed to the signatory nations of the Metre Convention for use as national standards.
 For example, the United States received No. 27 with a calibrated length of 0.9999984 m ± 0.2 μm (1.6 μm short of the international prototype).

 As bar lengths vary with temperature, precise measurements required known and stable temperatures and could even be affected by a scientist's body heat, so standard metres were provided with precise thermometers.